gruntjs-updater/grunt-merge-objects/README.md

 # grunt-merge-objects

-> Merges two files each with a JS multi-level key/value structure.
-Latter one overrides and extends the first ne.
+> Merges two files each with a hierarchical JS key/value object structure.
+The plugin is specially adapted to object literals specified through AMD define({}).
+First file is the base object, and subsequent files overrides and extends the base.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`